 What Kind of Education Do You Need to Be a Game Designer?

 Typically, video game designers require a bachelor’s degree for entry-level positions.[i]
 While this is true, many students return to graduate school to expand their design capabilities with newly developed technologies, engines, or gaming systems.
 Depending on your program, you could engage with new topics in computer human interaction and game analytics.

 Graduate programs may also be a great way to develop the fundamentals to enter the game design field.
 Game designers need to know how to do a list of tasks in order to create in their medium.
 For example, those going into the industry need to be computer literate, must be able to perform quality assurance, and of course have a healthy dose of creativity!i Game design graduate program could help you develop these and other skills, while expanding your industry specific knowledge.

 Pause your game for one second and take the time to apply to a game design grad school.
 To continue your search, browse the list of potential programs on this page.
 Or, to refine your list, select your preferred program and format from the menus on this page.
-Good luck finding a perfect game design graduate program!
+Good luck finding a perfect video game design schools!
 Ready player 1?

 Popular Schools with Video Game Design Programs in Pennsylvania

 GradSchools.com offers Video Game Design Schools in Pennsylvania